Installing the MongoDB C Driver

 OpenSSL support on El Capitan

 Beginning in OS X 10.11 El Capitan, OS X no longer includes the OpenSSL headers.
-To build the driver with SSL on El Capitan and later, first, then:
+To build the driver with SSL on El Capitan and later, first install Homebrew according to its instructions, then:

 $ brew install openssl $ export LDFLAGS="-L/usr/local/opt/openssl/lib" $ export CPPFLAGS="-I/usr/local/opt/openssl/include"